 \subsection{State Estimation}

 Our state estimation module is based on the existing VI-SLAM system OKVIS2.
 We will provide a brief recap of the key components of this work.
-For more details of OKVIS2 please refer to \cite{leutenegger2022okvis2}.
-OKVIS2 requires IMU measurements and stereo images as inputs to perform the state estimation and the sparse map of the environment which is based on the visual landmarks extracted from the images.
+For more details on OKVIS2, please refer to \cite{leutenegger2022okvis2}.
+OKVIS2 requires IMU measurements and stereo images as inputs to perform state estimation and build a sparse map of the environment, based on the visual keypoints extracted from the images.
 The state representation in this work is:

-i.e.\ the position $\pos{W}{S}$ (of the IMU frame origin) expressed in World coordinates, its orientation quaternion $\mbf{q}_{WS}$, velocity $_{W}\mbf{v}$, and gyroscope and accelerometer biases $\mbf{b}_{g}^{T}$ and $\mbf{b}_{a}$, respectively.
+i.e.\ the position $\pos{W}{S}$ (of the IMU frame origin) expressed in World coordinates, its orientation quaternion $\mbf{q}_{WS}$, velocity $_{W}\mbf{v}$, and gyroscope and accelerometer biases $\mbf{b}_{g}$ and $\mbf{b}_{a}$, respectively.
 A new state $\mbf{x}_{l}$ is estimated when a pair of stereo images is received.
-In the estimator, two non-linear least squares optimizations are present: one executed in a real-time manner, in which the optimization runs over the last $T$ frames, $M$ keyframes, considering IMU measurements in-between, as well as reprojection errors and pose-graph errors formulated from marginalised co-observation; and a second optimization problem, using the exact same factor graph, is triggered on loop-closure in the background, which optimises older states around the loop, too.
-This means, when processing a new frame, not only its state $\mbf x_l$ is estimated, but possibly many prior states $\mbf x_{l-k}$ are also updated.
+In the estimator, two non-linear least squares optimizations are present: one executed in a real-time manner, a sliding window optimization runs over the last $T$ frames, $M$ keyframes, considering IMU measurements in-between, as well as reprojection errors and pose-graph errors formulated from marginalized co-observations; and a second optimization problem, using the exact same factor graph, is triggered on loop-closure in the background, which optimizes older states around the loop, too.
+This means that when processing a new frame, not only its state $\mbf x_l$ is estimated, but possibly many prior states $\mbf x_{l-k}$ are also updated.